Neural-network methods for two-dimensional finite-source reflector design: Problem setup

 \subsection{Approximate finite-source problem}

-To evaluate the performance of our neural network method, we compare against a deconvolution-based method similar to that presented in \cite{vithesis}.
+To evaluate the performance of our neural-network method, we compare against a deconvolution-based method similar to that presented in \cite{vithesis}.
 This approach requires us to solve an approximate version of the full problem iteratively, refining the solution by adjusting the target distribution used for this subproblem.

 In the approximation of the problem, instead of each point emitting light in all directions $\alpha \in A$, light is instead emitted only in the direction $\beta(s)$.
 Thus, each ray hits the reflector at the point $\mathbf{r}(s)$ and the emission coordinate and reflector coordinate are the same, $p = s$.
 This eliminates the angular degree of freedom: the two-dimensional mapping $\mathbf{m} : (s, \alpha) \mapsto (p, \sigma)$ reduces to a one-dimensional mapping